-Note: Selecting a startup device from the Startup Device menu does not permanently change the startup sequence.
+Note: Selecting a startup device from the Startup Device Menu does not permanently change the startup sequence.

-Changing the startup device sequence
+Changing the startup sequence

-To view or permanently change the configured startup device sequence, do the following:
+To view or change the primary or automatic power-on startup sequence, do the following:

-- 1. Start the Setup Utility program (see "Starting the Setup Utility program" on page 27). - 2.
+- 1. Start the Setup Utility program (see "Starting the Setup Utility program" on page 29). - 2.
 Select Startup. - 3.
 Select Startup Sequence.
-See the information displayed on the right side of the screen. - 4.
-Select the devices for the Primary Startup Sequence, the Automatic Startup Sequence, and the Error Startup Sequence. - 5.
-Select Exit from the Setup Utility menu and then Save Settings or Save and exit the Setup Utility.
+See the information displayed on the right side of the screen - 4.
+Select the sequence of devices for the Primary Startup Sequence, the Automatic Startup Sequence, and the Error Startup Sequence.

+5. Press F10 to save and exit from the Setup Utility program.